 - Sewing machine

-:: How to make a fabric safety gate for baby and toddlers ::
+How to make a DIY fabric baby gate

-Cut 4 pieces of Velcro long enough to wrap around your banister and attach securely to the back of the fabric safety gate.
-Mine were 8.5” long.
-Separate the cut Velcro into two pieces each.
-Place one piece of Velcro in the middle of one of your short sides, pinning it onto the right side of the fabric.
-Sew around the Velcro to attach it to the fabric front like in the photo above.
+Cut 4 pieces of VELCRO® Brand Sew-On Tape long enough to wrap around your banister and attach securely to the back of the fabric safety gate.
+Mine were 8.5″ long.
+Separate the cut VELCRO® Brand fasteners into two pieces each.
+Place one piece of fastener in the middle of one of your short sides, pinning it onto the right side of the fabric.
+Sew around the fastener to attach it to the fabric front like in the photo above.

-Repeat on the top edge of the fabric piece on the short end, placing the Velcro one inch down from the raw edge.
+Repeat on the top edge of the fabric piece on the short end, placing the VELCRO® Brand fasteners one inch down from the raw edge.
 Repeat on the bottom.
-You should now have three pieces of Velcro sewn to the front side of one of your fabric rectangles.
+You should now have three pieces of VELCRO® Brand fasteners sewn to the front side of one of your fabric rectangles.

-Now here’s my hindsight: I think the finished baby safety gate would look better if I would have shortened the length of the Velcro that’s sewn to the fabric.
-That’s because when the other end of Velcro wraps around your banister, it’s naturally going to be short on the other side.
-So play around with the length a bit before you sew the Velcro down.
-Alternatively, you could use ribbon ties here instead of Velcro which was Yoko’s original idea and probably would look a bit cuter but perhaps less sturdy than Velcro.
+Now here’s my hindsight: I think the finished fabric baby gate would look better if I would have shortened the length of the fastener that’s sewn to the fabric.
+That’s because when the other end of fastener wraps around your banister, it’s naturally going to be short on the other side.
+So play around with the length a bit before you sew the fastener down.
+Alternatively, you could use ribbon ties here instead of VELCRO® Brand fasteners which was Yoko’s original idea and probably would look a bit cuter but perhaps less sturdy than VELCRO® Brand fasteners.

-Now place the other pieces of the Velcro on top of their mates – three pieces in all.
+Now place the other pieces of the VELCRO® Brand fasteners on top of their mates – three pieces in all.